BCN3D/BCN3DSigma-Profile-Generator/README.md

 Will ask for a functionality:

-1. **Generate a bundle of profiles:** Combines all Hotends, Filaments and Quality Preconfigurations stored in *Profiles Data* folder to create a  zip file with all profiles available.
+1. **Simplify3D: Generate a bundle of profiles:** Combines all Hotends, Filaments and Quality Preconfigurations stored in *Profiles Data* folder to create a  zip file with all profiles available.
 The package also includes a csv file with useful data of each combination created.

-2. **Generate one single profile:** Will ask for left Hotend, left loaded Filament, right Hotend and right loaded Filament.
+2. **Simplify3D: Generate one single profile:** Will ask for left Hotend, left loaded Filament, right Hotend and right loaded Filament.
 Then will generate the fff profile file.

+3. **Cura: Generate a bundle of profiles:** Same as *1*, now for Cura.

+4. **Cura: Generate one single profile:** Same as *2*, now for Cura (will ask for Quality at the end).

-3. **Test all combinations:** Like *1.
+5. **Test all combinations:** Like *1.
 Generate a bundle of profiles* but without storing data neither generating fff profile files.
 A fast option to just ensure all combinations can be properly created.

-4. **Exit:** Quit the program.
+6. **Exit:** Quit the program.

 In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the files in *Profiles Data* folder.